 Case studies are in-depth studies of a phenomenon, like a person, group, or situation.
 The phenomenon is studied in detail, cases are analyzed and solutions or interpretations are presented.
 It can provide a deeper understanding of a complex topic or assist a person in gaining experience about a certain historical situation.
 Although case studies are used across a wide variety of disciplines, they are more frequently found in the social sciences.

 Case studies are a type of qualitative research.
 This method does not involve statistical hypothesis testing.
-The method has been criticized as being unreliable, too general, and open to bias.
+It has been criticized as being unreliable, too general, and open to bias.
 To avoid some of these problems, studies should be carefully planned and implemented.
-The University of Texas suggest the following six steps for case studies to ensure the best possible outcome:
+The University of Texas suggests the following six steps for case studies to ensure the best possible outcome:

 - Determine the research question and carefully define it.
 The research question for case studies generally starts with a “How” or “Why.”

 - Choose the cases and state how data is to be gathered and which techniques for analysis you’ll be using.
 Well designed studies consider all available options for cases and for ways to analyze those cases.
 Multiple sources and data analysis methods are recommended.